 Sly’s Carpinteria — It’s a personal thing.

-We’ve enjoyed more than five years of smiling faces leaving Sly’s after a great meal, and we look forward to many more.
-Here at the “World’s Safest Beach”, we’d like to thank the people of Carpinteria and all of our clients for their terrific support at “the last great little beach town on the Central Coast”.
+We are very pleased that the last six years has seen a growing number of smiling faces leaving Sly’s after their great meals.
+We’re looking forward to many more years of great meals and terrific service for our customers at Sly’s.
+We’re proud to be at the “World’s Safest Beach and we’d like to thank the people of Carpinteria, and all of our clients for their terrific support here at “The Last Great Beach Town on the Central Coast.”

 We started 2008 by cleaning, remodeling, and making 686 Linden ready for fine dining with Chef James Sly and staff.
 2009 was a busy year as we worked to make all of our new customers happy.